 With this option, you elect to increase your monthly benefit temporarily.
 The temporary increase will begin when you retire and continue until an age you choose, between age 62 and the age you become entitled to a full Social Security benefit.
 At that point, your benefit will be permanently reduced.
-You can elect this option with an unreduced or reduced retirement benefit.
+You can elect this option with an unreduced retirement benefit or if you retire at age 60 or older and are vested (you have at least five years of creditable service).
+See "Qualifying for Retirement" in this chapter for a Social Security age chart.

-To figure your benefit amount, VRS will add a percentage of your estimated monthly Social Security benefit to your monthly VaLORS benefit.
+To figure your benefit amount, VRS will add a percentage of your estimated monthly Social Security benefit to your monthly VRS benefit.
 The percentage is based on several factors, including your age when you retire and the age you want your benefit to permanently reduce.
 When the temporary increase ends, your benefit will be reduced by the estimated Social Security benefit used to determine your temporary increase.
 However, it will never be reduced by more than 50 percent of your Basic Benefit amount.

 Important note: This option does not affect the amount of your Social Security benefit.
-You also may draw your Social Security whenever you are eligible for it, regardless of the age you choose for your benefit to reduce.
+You also may draw your Social Security when you are eligible for it, regardless of the age you choose for your benefit to reduce.
 The Advance Pension Option does not provide a continuation of a benefit to a survivor.
 You cannot elect the Advance Pension Option with other benefit payout options.